TrueBlocks/trueblocks-core/src/tools/getBloom/README.md

 ## getBloom

 `getBloom` retreives the bloom filter from the given block or blocks.
 Alternatively, you may also retrieve the bloom filters from the underlying transaction receipts that make up the block-level bloom.
-This tool is useful to debug QuickBlocks [monitors](../../monitors) among other things.
+This tool is useful to debug QBlocks [monitors](../../monitors) among other things.

 #### Usage